byu-cs460/byu-cs460/01a-hw-create-vm/README.md

  7. At the "Summary" dialog, click "Finish".

- 8. In the VM, go through the Debian installation using all the default options, except for the following:
+ 8. In the VM, go through the Debian installation process.
+If there are options for which you aren't sure what you enter, just use the default, noting the following exceptions:

     a.
 At the "Partition Disks" dialog, you will be asked if you want to write changes to disk.
 You will need to change the answer from the default